 For vegans and non-vegans alike, it's important to ensure we are consuming iron-rich foods with each meal.
 The recommendations being 1.8x more for vegetarians and vegans may sound unachievable, but this recommendation takes into account the iron-inhibiting foods that may interfere with absorption.
 As long as you're generally consuming iron-rich plant-based foods with vitamin C, and drinking your tea, coffee and/or foods with phytates separately from these iron-rich foods, it's likely that you're good-to-go!

 It's also important to keep in mind that vegans/vegetarians generally have lower iron stored in the body.
 When our iron stores are low, we're able to absorb more iron from foods.
-Low iron stores isn't much to be concerned about, as long as we're consistently consuming a variety of iron-rich plant-based food sources (in addition to combining it with Vitamin C-rich foods and decreasing iron inhibitors at meals and snacks).
-Low serum iron levels isn't much of a concern, as studies have also showed that having more iron stored in the body may not provide any additional benefit.
+Low iron stores aren't much to be concerned about, as long as we're consistently consuming a variety of iron-rich plant-based food sources (in addition to combining it with Vitamin C-rich foods and decreasing iron inhibitors at meals and snacks).
+Low serum iron levels aren't much of a concern, as studies have also shown that having more iron stored in the body may not provide any additional benefit.

 Check out this recipe using iron-rich lentils: Mushroom & Lentil Tacos with Creamy Garlic Avocado Sauce

 A shocking 30% of the world’s population has anemia.
 It’s important to note that while iron deficiency is the most significant and common cause of anemia, it is not the only one.
 People may become anemic as a result of other long-standing health issues irrespective of iron intake through the diet.